dunesage/dunesage.github.io/README.md

 ## Introduction

+Remote sensing from space has grown rapidly as a field since the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972.
+Now, publicly-traded companies like [Planet Labs](https://www.planet.com/) are able to image the entire land surface of the Earth daily at unprecedented spatial scales, leading to a massive increase in the amount of data avaliable.
+Planet maintains an image archive of 50 petabytes that have been collected by its over 200 satellites in orbit, [some having up to 50cm resolution](https://www.planet.com/products/hi-res-monitoring/).

+## Data

 I obtained a dataset with the title [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
-The original source of the images in the dataset is the Earth observation company [Planet Labs](https://www.planet.com/).

-## Data
+The curator of the data is the user [rhammell](https://www.kaggle.com/rhammell), who extracted "images...from Planet satellite imagery collected over the San Francisco Bay and San Pedro Bay areas of California"

 A description of the data is given by its curator, [rhammell](https://www.kaggle.com/rhammell):